Hackers are Smart. How to Be Smarter?

 - Webscale App Shield addresses the security threat posed by attackers that know the IPs of publicly addressable application servers, enabling them to bypass WAFs and other edge security measures.
 App Shield ensures that only traffic coming from Webscale is accepted, rejecting all other requests and enhancing end-end security for data traffic and the application backend.

 - Webscale Bot IP Shield addresses the challenge of identifying attacks when the perpetrators are using different techniques to hide their identities and activities.
 Webscale Bot IP Shield disables, in real-time, inbound communications from IPs known to be malicious, keeping customer infrastructure secure.

 - File Integrity Monitoring (FIM) enables application owners to get alerted to any changes to files or content.
 This helps mitigate zero-day attacks that can start with the insertion of an executable file in the backend infrastructure.
-Once alerted, Webscale can take many actions including blacklisting any traffic requesting the file, or quarantining suspect servers and replacing them.
+Once alerted, Webscale can take many actions including adding any traffic requesting the file to a block list, or quarantining suspect servers and replacing them.